Live Demo: How to support disability and neurodivergence

 Re Peterson is a clinical quality administrator in the mental health field.
 They work as part of a team comprising of licensed clinicians and fellow administrators to support their company’s provider network and assure quality of care for all patients.
 Re lives with a rare, non-apparent disability (trigeminal neuralgia) and exists on the neurodivergent spectrum.
 Diagnosed as a teenager, they have been navigating the world of chronic illness and disability in the decade + since.
 Re has had both positive and negative experiences with self-disclosure.
 Although the negative experiences have been disheartening, they have only strengthened Re’s resolution toward finding their right spaces in a world that is tailored toward the able-bodied.
 When Re is not engaging in advocacy for themselves and others, you can find them reading, hiking, loving on their pets, and making art (in various mediums!)

-Director of Client Success, Joshin | She/Her
+VP of Client Experience, Joshin | She/Her

-Connie serves as the Director of Client Success at Joshin, where her extensive background in HR and benefits consulting plays a pivotal role.
+Connie serves as the VP of Client Experience at Joshin, where her extensive background in HR and benefits consulting plays a pivotal role.
 She acts as the primary point of contact for our ever-expanding partnerships across the various departments supported by Joshin.
 Connie has an MBA and an MSW, and she brings experience from both macro and clinical settings, where she has provided support to individuals with disabilities and neurodivergent conditions.
 Her personal experience with epilepsy has informed her perspective, and she now openly shares this aspect of her life in professional and personal conversations.
 Beyond work hours, Connie enjoys exploring new coffee shops and seeing new movies.
-She is particularly passionate about advocating for disability representation film.
+She is particularly passionate about advocating for disability representation in film.